Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Application of eSTA formalism

-In the first approach of using eSTA, we choose $H_{S,1}=H_{1}$ as already mentioned above.
+In the first eSTA-based approach, we choose $H_{S,1}=H_{1}$, as already mentioned above.
 In this case we have

 where we can see that the control function $\Lambda (t)$ is cancelled out here.
-Recalling the form of $H_{1} $, Eq. \eqref{ham_1}, we can see that the only part dependent from $ \lambda_{i} $ is the $ z^2 $ term.
-Now taking the gradient of $ H_{1}$ with respect to the control parameters in this case only amounts to perform the following derivatives
+Recalling the form of $H_{1} $ [cf. Eq.~\eqref{ham_1}], we can see that the only part that depends on $ \lambda_{i} $ is the $ z^2 $ term.
+Now taking the gradient of $ H_{1}$ with respect to the control parameters in this case only amounts to performing the following derivatives

-this results in
+This results in

-Due to the symmetry and properties of $\chi_n$, it follows that this expression is non-zero only for $m=2$ and therefore only $\vec K_2$ is non-zero in this case.
-As $\Lambda$ is only linear in $\vec\lambda$, It also follows that $W_{n} = 0$.
+Due to the symmetry and properties of $\chi_n$, it follows that this expression has a nonzero value only for $m=2$ and, therefore, only $\vec K_2$ is nonzero in this case.
+Because $\Lambda$ is only linear in $\vec\lambda$, it also follows that $W_{n} = 0$.
 In this way Eqs.~\eqref{eq:FidelityVector} and \eqref{eq:HessianMatrix} simplify significantly, and we can write

-and the correction parameters $\vec\lambda_1$ in this approach are then given by Eq. \eqref{esta_labda}.
-In the following, we will set $\nu=5$; let us call the resulting control function by $\Lambda_1$.
+The correction parameters $\vec\lambda_1$ in this approach are then given by Eq. \eqref{esta_labda}.
+In the following, we set $\nu=5$ and denote the resulting control function by $\Lambda_1$.

-In the second approach of using eSTA, we choose $H_{S,2}=H_{2}$ as already mentioned above.
+In the second eSTA-based approach, we choose $H_{S,2}=H_{2}$ as already mentioned above.
 In this case we have

 where we can see that the control function $\Lambda (t)$ is again cancelled out here.
-From the form of $H_{2}$, see Eq. \eqref{ham_2}, we can see that again the only part dependent from $ \lambda_{i}$ is the $ z^2 $ term.
-Therefore we get as above
+The form of $H_{2}$ [cf. Eq.~\eqref{ham_2}] implies that again the only part dependent on $ \lambda_{i}$ is the $ z^2 $ term.
+Therefore, similar to the above case we obtain

-which is non-zero only for $m=2$, resulting to similar formulas as Eqs. \eqref{eq:HessianMatrixSimple}, however now with a different value of $G_2$.
+which is nonzero only for $m=2$, resulting in similar expressions as Eq.~\eqref{eq:HessianMatrixSimple}, however with a different value of $G_2$.
 The corresponding correction parameters $\vec\lambda_2$ in the second approach are then again given by Eq.~\eqref{esta_labda}.
-In the following, we will consider the case of $\nu=5$ (let us call the resulting control function by $\Lambda_2$) and also the case $\nu=1$ (let us call the resulting control function by $\widetilde\Lambda_2$).
-In the following section we will examine these three resulting control schemes based on the enhanced STA formalism.
+In the following, we consider the cases of $\nu=5$ (the resulting control function will be denoted $\Lambda_2$) and $\nu=1$ (the control function denoted by $\widetilde\Lambda_2$).
+In the following section we will examine these three resulting control schemes based on the eSTA formalism.